blockhackersio/zk-starter/README.md

 component main = Multiplier();
 ```

-There is a basic [Multiplier](protocol/src/index.ts) prover created to form the base of your protocol sdk:
+There is a basic [Multiplier Prover](protocol/src/index.ts) created to form the base of your protocol sdk:

 ```ts
 export class Multiplier {